 By Nandor Szotak - April 16th 2019

 In 2010 Pete Clines and Laredo Muredo were the first documented climbers who reached the top of True Manamana.
-After their ascent many others climbed it, but it is still one of the rarely climbed mountain peaks on the island of O'ahu.
-The final approach of the peak is very treacherous, climbing the narrow, gnarly ridge line can be very dangerous and time consuming too.
+After their ascent, many others climbed it, but it is still one of the rarely climbed mountain peaks on the island of O'ahu.
+The final approach to the peak is very treacherous, climbing the narrow, gnarly ridge line can be very dangerous and time-consuming too.

 The plan was to hike up Cemetery Ridge to Turnover point, which is the last flat high point before the real challenging part of the trail.
-Weather in the morning didn't look good, black clouds were taking over the Ko'olau mountains, and rain drops hit the windshield of the car on the way to the trailhead.
+The weather in the morning didn't look good, black clouds were taking over the Ko'olau mountains, and raindrops hit the windshield of the car on the way to the trailhead.

 This was my 4th time trying to hike this trail.
 The other three times I had to turn back because of heavy rain.
 But now even if it was raining a bit, I was positive about our chances.